symfony/symfony-docs/cookbook/symfony1.rst

 One of the advantages of modern frameworks is never needing to worry about requiring files.
 By making use of an autoloader, you can refer to any class in your project and trust that it's available.
-This is made possible via an autoloader.
 Autoloading has changed in Symfony2 to be more universal, faster, and independent of needing to clear your cache.

 In symfony1, autoloading was done by searching the entire project for the presence of PHP class files and caching this information in a giant array.